 In my revamped newsletter I offer my regular readers exclusive freebies that are not offered on the blog.
-I also include stitching and crazy quilting tips, news and even the occasional dash of stitching philosophy!
+I also include tips, news and the occasional dash of stitching philosophy!
 Subscribe here

-Or follow me on Facebook and just click that like button to get TAST stitch updates there.
+Or follow me on Facebook and just click that like button.

 How to join TAST